AdarshaAdhikari07/7159_adhika108/README.md

 Description: This notebook tests the quality and guessing of a Linear Congruential Maker (LCG), a kind of pseudo-random number maker.
 A Decision Tree classifier from scikit-learn is made to guess the next number in a series.
 The notebook covers tuning for the Decision Tree to see how easy it is to guess the output of the LCG, checking its randomness.

 # How to Use
-You can see the notebooks right on GitHub.
+We can see the notebooks right on GitHub.
 To run the code and get the same results, you can open them in places like Google Colab or Jupyter Notebook.

 # Tools Used
 The key Python tools used in these works include: